spdx/spdx-3-model/Contributing.md

 All the details are in: <https://spdx.dev/participate/tech/>

-This repository consists of Markdown files describing the model classes, datatypes, properties, and vocabularies which will be used to automatically create documentation, ontologies, and validation artifacts.
+This repository consists of files written in
+[a specific Markdown format][format] describing the model classes, datatypes, properties, and vocabularies which will be used to automatically create documentation, ontologies, and validation artifacts.
 These are organized by profile.